-Once again, Ed White's fellow astronauts came forward.
-Rusty Schweickart, Gordon Cooper, Scott Carpenter and Tom Stafford were on hand, along with Seabrook Methodist pastor Reverend Bob Parrott and Bishop Kenneth Copeland, when the Hope Bible was presented to its namesake.
+On the morning of the dedication, Ed White's fellow astronauts once again came forward.
+Rusty Schweickart, Gordon Cooper, Scott Carpenter and Tom Stafford were on hand, along with Seabrook Methodist pastor Reverend Bob Parrott and Bishop Kenneth Copeland, when the Hope Bible was presented to its namesake, Bob Hope.